 One of the Participants in the PoC Group Session is an assistance that coordinates the normal operations of the guards.
 The assistant can be located.

-In the case one of the guards detects something outside the scope of normal behaviour, e.g. a door is open by force, the security guard can report a crisis event by pressing a button on the PoC Client.
+In the case one of the guards detects something outside the scope of normal behaviour, e.g. a door is open by force, the security guard can report a Crisis Event by pressing a button on the PoC Client.

-When a crisis event is reported, the PoC Group will be expanded to include more Participants, e.g. an assistant with higher authority than the normal assistant, more security guards based on the geographical location.
+When a Crisis Event is reported, the PoC Group will be expanded to include more Participants, e.g. an assistant with higher authority than the normal assistant, more security guards based on the geographical location.

-Figuer 6 "Use Case for PoC Groups in Crisis Event handling" shows illustrates how the Participants of the PoC Group Session are expanded with more Participants in the case of an crisis event.
+Figuer 6 "Use Case for PoC Groups in Crisis Event handling" shows illustrates how the Participants of the PoC Group Session are expanded with more Participants in the case of a Crisis Event.

-Figure 6: Use Case for PoC Groups in Crisis Event handling
+Figure 7: Use Case for PoC Groups in Crisis Event handling